Morgyn/StreamingRust/README.md

   You can bind another key to a non cleared console and make this key a hotkey in obs for your [hide the game](#Hide-the-game) method

-  If you need to check your log for any reason, you can click "LOG FILE" from the console.
+  If you need to check your log for any reason, you can click "LOG FILE" from the console, via the buttons in the bottom right.

   ![Console Buttons](ConsoleButtons.png)